macoo892/Unity-2D-Platformer/README.md

 ## Overview
 This is a 2D platformer game developed using Unity.
+This project focuses on smooth player control using coyote time and simple but clear game flow design.

 The player moves through stages while avoiding traps and aiming for the goal.
 ## Gameplay